 Dublin is one of the most amazing cities I know.
 I was thinking only of cities with beautiful skylines that took my breath away when I started making this list.
 Dublin doesn’t have a great skyline but has amazing people that make me laugh, that is the reason it is on this list.

 The Liffey River flows through the middle of Dublin, and walking along it allows the visitor to take in its beauty.
 Dublin has beautiful parks to enjoy getaways, castles to explore, as well as a superb golfing scene.
+Make sure that you will bring your sunday golf bags for your to store all your golf equipment needed.
 The more I explore Dublin, I discover new great locations.

 4. Keirkjufell, Iceland